koshevy/gulp-twig-php/README.md

 The prefer way for us is the integration bridge between the two systems.
 I hope this way could be the simple.

-# Get Started

-## Install package

-Install this package through NPM.

-    npm install gulp-twig-php --save

-## Install PHP

-*Twig* working at PHP.
-You must install PHP at your computer before.
-Prefered version is ***^5.6***.

-The way you install PHP depends of you OS and version.

-#### MacOS

-Usually, PHP built at OS.
-Otherwise, you can install PHP via [*Homebrew*](http://brew.sh/):

-    brew install php56

-#### Windows

-Try to download appropriate version here: http://php.net/downloads.php

-## Set PHP default path

-Plugin and theirs installer will call the PHP shortly, for instance: ```php installer.php```.
-It a reason why you must set **EVN path for PHP** (if it not setted).

-## Install Composer and PHP-based dependencies

-> **By default, you don't need to do anymore.**
->
-> Composer and Twig will be installed automatically at first plugin launch.

-But if you want to turn off this feature in favor of manual installation, set the ```implicitInstall``` option as ```false```.

-It may be useful if you want to have more control when PHP-dependencies setup proceed.
-In this case you can use **bash-file** (```install-twig.sh```), intended to help with installation.

-    cd PATH-TO/node_modules/gulp-twig-php
-    PATH-TO/node_modules/gulp-twig-php/install-twig.sh

-This batch will install *Composer*, that's will help to install twig and theirs plugins.

 # Usage

 It is simple as possible.